KarlKrebs/Textbasedadventure/README.md

 # Textbasedadventure
-Working on developing a python text based adventure with Brittany for Ipas
+Working on developing a python text based adventure with Brittany